Finding Prince Charming: Contestant progress

 The contestant was the runner up.

 The contestant won Finding Prince Charming.

 Controversy

 A week before the premiere, an industry trade report revealed that series suitor Robert Sepulveda Jr. had previously engaged in prostitution and escort work.
 The following week he discussed he started turning to paid sexual encounters beginning in his 20s, and also spoke about a pornographic video released by what he characterized as a disgruntled ex-boyfriend.
 Logo said it was not aware of Sepulveda's history until after production had started.
 Contestant Chad Aaron Spodick claimed he had been fired from his job following the controversy.
+In December 2025, it was reported that Spodick had died, aged 42.
+The cause of death was later confirmed to be suicide.